7 Ways on How to Act Around Someone Who Doesn’t like You

 Negative emotions come forth when we realize that we are with someone who doesn’t like us.

-So, the best want to deal with someone who doesn’t like you is to be positive and good.
+So, the best way to deal with someone who doesn’t like you is to be positive and good.
 Treat them well.
-Greet them when they walk into the room and make sure their experience around you was comforting.
+Greet them when they walk into the room and make sure their experience around you is comforting.

 Don’t expect similar reactions from them, but you do your best.
 This way they may not hurt you even if they may have an intention to.